NHOrus/srwq-compilation/episode-11.md

 "Ok!
 For Victory Already Foretold, all units engage!!"

-The R-Blade, the Mass-production R-Series, and the modified Gespenst known as the SchartzRitter all surge forward, toward the Trilobite and its 3 valiant defenders....
+The R-Blade, the Mass-production R-Series, and the modified Gespenst known as the SchartzRitter all surge forward, toward the Trilobite and its 3 valiant defenders...

 ---